ambroisep/hueypetersen/_posts/2013-08-02-the-state-machines-of-core-async.markdown

 {% endhighlight %}

 There is a lot here.
 There are three things I want to point out.
 The first is the `java.util.concurrent.atomic.AtomicReferenceArray`.
 This is where all of the state of the state machine is stored.
-It includes the current state (*index 1*), the binding frame (*index 3*), and even the state machine function itself (*index 0*).
+It has the following special indices:

+- 0 : FN-IDX : the state machine function
+- 1 : STATE-IDX : the current state
+- 2 : VALUE-IDX : the value the expression in the go block evaluate to
+- 3 : BINDINGS-IDX : the captured-bindings
+- 4 : USER-START-IDX : the channel that will be returned by the go block

 The `aset-all!` function mutates the array with index / value pairs while the `aget-object` gets the value for an index from the array.

 The second is that the function either accepts a state (the above array) or if none is given initializes the state.